 Fair, Jatras, Lakhe dance (an ancient mask dance), reverence of Shiva, women devotees at various shrines and temples are common sights for visitors.

-Haritalika in Nepali Calendar is the one that can provide a sense of free and moments of merriment for women in Nepal.
+Haritalika in Nepali Calendar is the one that can provide a sense of freedom and moments of merriment for women in Nepal.
 The average Nepali women definitely celebrate this day in diverse ways.

 In spite of the formal worship of Lord Shiva, women regard the day more independently than women’s Day.
 Mostly, women take fast for the adoration of Shiva.
 They normally visit Temples and shrines for worship and spend dancing till dusk.